makrai/notes/rust2012-tokenizer-monoling.md

   * AR, FI, ID, KO, and TR
 * three model variants for each language.
 First, we train
   * two new monolingual BERT models on the same data,
-    * one with the original monolingual tokenizer ( wiki-mono-mono ) and
+    * one with the original monolingual tokenizer (wiki-mono-mono) and
       * to compare against the monolingual models trained on significantly more data but with the same tokenizer, we implicitly disentangle the effect
-    * one with the mBERT tokenizer ( wiki-mono-mBERT ).
+    * one with the mBERT tokenizer (wiki-mono-mBERT).
 11 Additionally,
-  * 3rd: we retrain the embedding layer of mBERT with the respective monolingual tokenizer ( wiki-mBERT-retrained )
+  * 3rd: we retrain the embedding layer of mBERT with the respective monolingual tokenizer (wiki-mBERT-retrained)

 # 5 Further Analysis

 ## 5.1 Qualitative Analysis

-* When choosing a monolingual tokenizer that scores significantly lower in fertility and the proportion of continued words than the mBERT tokenizer (such as for AR, FI, ID, KO, TR ), performance gains can be made relatively consistently, irrespective of whether the models themselves are monolingual ( wiki-mono-mono versus wiki-mono-mbert ) or multilingual ( wiki-mbert-retrained versus fully fine-tuned mBERT)
+* When choosing a monolingual tokenizer that scores significantly lower in fertility and the proportion of continued words than the mBERT tokenizer (eg AR, FI, ID, KO, TR), performance gains can be made relat consistently, irrespective of whether the models themselves are
+  * monolingual (wiki-mono-mono vs wiki-mono-mbert) or
+  * multilingual (wiki-mbert-retrained vs fully fine-tuned mBERT)
 * Whenever the differences between monolingual models and mBERT with respect to the tokenizer (as measured by the fertility or prop of conted) and the pretraining corpus size are small, such as for EN, JA, and ZH, the